kanaimandal2002/drawing-app/README.md

 4. *Clear Canvas*: Start over with a blank canvas
 5. *Save Drawing*: Download your drawing as a PNG image
 6. *Responsive*: Works on both desktop and mobile devices

+## Live Demo

+You can view a live version of this tool at [(https://kanaimandal2002.github.io/drawing-app/)]